-SINEC H1 time datagram
+• SINEC H1 time datagram

-This function allows paramerization of the SINEC H1 datagram and output via the LAN interface.
+By activating this function SINEC H1 time datagram can be parameterized and issued via the LAN interface.

 The settins for activation keys (e.g. an entered activation key) are neither modified nor influenced by the functions FACTORY DEFAULTS and CUSTOM DEFAULTS.